Sydney-o9/OzNotificationBundle/README.md

 ### Preliminary Note:

-OzNotificationBundle is originally a fork from the amazing [merkNotificationBundle](https://github.com/merk/merkNotificationBundle/), initiated by Merk.
+OzNotificationBundle is originally a fork from the amazing [merkNotificationBundle](https://github.com/merk/merkNotificationBundle/), initiated by [merk](https://github.com/merk).
 See [here](https://github.com/merk/merkNotificationBundle/issues/13) for more infos.

 ## Description: